Where do pigs come from?

 Pigs were a very popular source of food all through antiquity, from West Asia all the way west to to England and east to China, from Scandinavia to North Africa.
 Pigs care for themselves pretty independently, and they will eat apple cores and rotten meat and peapods, so you can feed them on garbage.
 Pig meat’s easy to preserve with salt, and bacon and ham are delicious, fatty, salty foods.

 Video of a pig

 Egyptian taboo on eating pork

 But from at least 1500 BC, Egyptian people seem to have thought that pigs were kind of yucky, something only poor people would eat.
 Possibly as a result of Egyptians conquering them during the New Kingdom, most Semitic people in West Asia, including not only most Jews but also other people like the Phoenicians and the Arabs, would not eat pig meat.
-The Bible and the Quran both say that Jews and Muslims should not eat pig meat.
+The Bible says that Jews should not eat pig meat.
 Further south in India, too, most people did not eat pig meat.

 The Philistines and the Romans

 That would have been another reason why the Jews didn’t like the Philistines – they kept pigs.
 Probably the Hellenistic Greeks and the Romans, too, when they conquered Israel, brought European pigs with them.